johanberntsson/ozmoo/documentation/vmem.md

 The virtual memory code does most of its work in the read_byte_at_z_address subroutine.
 (This can be seen in vmem.asm; there are multiple versions of this subroutine in the file because conditional assembly is used to allow non-VM builds, but the VM version starts about halfway down.)
 It's entered with a 24-bit Z-machine address in A, X and Y (high byte in A, middle byte in X, low byte in Y) and returns with Y=0 and mempointer (a 2-byte zero page pointer) set so that "lda (mempointer),y" returns the byte at the 24-bit address given.

-read_byte_at_z_address isn't called for every single read from Z-machine high and static workspace; there are subroutines layered on top of it which only call it when necessary.
+Note that read_byte_at_z_address isn't called for every single read from Z-machine high and static workspace; there are subroutines layered on top of it which only call it when necessary.

 Virtual memory is handled in 512-byte blocks, which are always aligned at a 512-byte boundary in the game file and in memory.
 This means that every VM block has a Z-machine address of the form $abcd00, and the least significant bit of d is always 0.